 Rooting out rumors

-Don't believe the rumor that a flu shot can give you even a mild case of influenza.
+Don't believe the rumor that a flu shot can give you even a mild case of the flu.

-When you receive the flu vaccine, your body reacts and makes antibodies that provide
+When you get the flu vaccine, your body reacts and makes antibodies that give you

 immunity against the virus.